ahmedgh970/brain-anomaly-seg/README.md

 ## Usage
 ### CLI Usage
 Every model can be trained and tested individually using the scripts which are provided in the `models/*` folders.

-### Google Colab Usage
-Training can be started by importing `Transformers_Unsupervised_Anomaly_Segmentation.ipynb` in [Google Colab](http://colab.research.google.com).
-This github repository is linked and can directly loaded into the notebook.
-However, the datasets have to be stored so that Google Colab can access them.
-Either uploading by a zip-file or uploading it to Google Drive and mounting the drive.

 ## Disclaimer